Eccles Shorrock: Post 1860s

 By July 1877, Eccles Shorrock's India Mills Cotton Spinning Company was in an apparent decline and facing major difficulties.
 On August 18, 1877, the "Darwen News" published an article that painted a picture of the company's apparent distress.
 The article forwarded some sympathies and hopes for the Company's recovery, noting that the company and its people "demonstrates a general conviction of high character and honourable conduct".
 That said the article believed that the company would weather the current economic uncertainties and "retain its important position as a large employer of labour in Darwen".

 By 1878, the situation and economic distress that the India Mills Cotton Spinning Company was suffering had got worse.
 In fact, the economic downturn suffered by the community of Darwen made the previous problems caused by the cotton famine during the American Civil War seemed inconsequential.
 Employees in the industry were being laid off and wages were temporarily cut by 10%.
 The millworkers started to protest, but the protests turned violent and very quickly the protesters became rioters.
-Eccles Shorrock was negatively effected by the rioting, the workers suffering being due as he saw it to his company's failures.
+Eccles Shorrock was negatively affected by the rioting, the workers suffering being due as he saw it to his company's failures.
 During this time was the first evidence of Shorrock's drop in his prowess as a business leader and in his health.
 Shorrock was advised by his doctor to leave all the commotion behind and go abroad.
 Shorrock was only sent abroad for a short period of time just to avoid and get away from the rioters and their disruptions and destruction.
 However Eccles Shorrock's absence from Darwen didn't stop the riots from happening in Darwen and Blackburn.
 The unrest would continue not only there but in all of the cotton districts of England, starting in 1878 and only ending in 1880.